ABOUT SHARON

 I adore the Pre-Raphaelites.
 I have a deep love of all things canine.
 I have a fern phobia (as apparently did Sigmund Freud).
 I am a super-early riser, usually awake and writing around 4am.

 Favourite writers of fiction: so very many, but those that stand out include Janette Turner Hospital, Alice Thomas Ellis, Doris Lessing, Michael Ondaatje, Margaret Atwood, Cormac McCarthy.
-Nonfiction: harder; probably Gretel Ehrlich, Rebecca Solnit, and several writers of diaries and memoir.
+Nonfiction: harder to choose; probably Gretel Ehrlich, Rebecca Solnit, and several writers of diaries and memoir.
 Poetry: W.B.
 Yeats, Ted Hughes, Adrienne Rich, Nuala Ní Dhomhnaill, Basil Bunting, Rainer Maria Rilke, Robin Robertson, John Burnside and many, many more.

 Major inspirations and influences – an unlikely and eclectic list.
-At various times of my life, they’ve included D.H.
+At various times of my life, and for various reasons, they’ve included D.H.
 Lawrence, C.G.
 Jung, Emily Brontë, Leonard Cohen, W.B.
-Yeats, Jacques Brel, Hildegard of Bingen, Rumi, James Hillman, Anaïs Nin and Ursula Le Guin.
+Yeats, Hildegard of Bingen, Rumi, James Hillman and Ursula Le Guin.
 But mostly, for ever and always, Granny Weatherwax.

 JOIN MY PACK